jl982/jl982.github.io/_posts/2020-12-13-5-lines-in-vimrc.markdown

-set ignorecase  " do case insensitive search set incsearch   " show incremental search results as you type set number      " display line number set noswapfile  " disable swapfile
+set ignorecase  " do case insensitive search set incsearch   " show incremental search results as you type set number      " display line number set noswapfile  " disable swap file
 ```

 For what it's worth, the acronym for the 5 lines is `HIINN`.

-Edit: [Multiple people on HN](https://news.ycombinator.com/item?id=25410751){:target="_blank"} [pointed out](https://news.ycombinator.com/item?id=25410742){:target="_blank"} that the 5 lines can be combined into a single line like below.
-I didn't know about this capability, but will definitely start doing this from now on.
+**Edit**: [Multiple people on HN](https://news.ycombinator.com/item?id=25410751){:target="_blank"} [have pointed out](https://news.ycombinator.com/item?id=25410742){:target="_blank"} that the 5 lines can be combined into a single line like below.
+I didn't know about this capability, but will definitely start doing this from now on:

 ```
 set hls ic is nu noswf
 ```

+Also, as mentioned below, this is for temporary environments where you read more than you edit.
+For your local set up, it's better to take the time to properly maintain the config file and install plugins as needed.

 ## Motivation
 [Vim](https://www.vim.org/){:target="_blank"} is a powerful text editor for Unix/Linux, and I use it frequently to view and edit files.
 Unfortunately, Vim's default configurations lack several important usability features compared to popular alternative text editors, such as [VSCode](https://code.visualstudio.com/){:target="_blank"}.